EMBO to celebrate 50th anniversary in 2014

 Anniversary events for the EMBO programmes and other special projects are also planned.
 One of these projects is a collection of interviews with 10 scientists who have witnessed and influenced the history of molecular biology and EMBO.
 Science writer Georgina Ferry will conduct and write up the interviews.
 She is the author of such books as Max Perutz and the Secret of Life and The Common Thread: A story of science, politics, ethics and the human genome.
 The interviews, which will in part take a look at the early days of EMBO, will include contributions from scientists such as Sydney Brenner, Luigi Luca Cavalli-Sforza and James Watson as well as the directors of EMBO.
 These personal accounts will be an oppor- tunity to collate engaging information about the formative years of molecular biology and also to anticipate some of the future directions of the life sciences.

-Further information will be made available about the timing and full programme of anniversary events later in the year.
+Further information will be made available about the timing and full programme of anniversary events early in the year.